 These spites commonly take the form of spider-like creatures, scurrying over their host with feverish abandon.
 Any enemy that attempts to strike a being that is under the protection of Nettlings is likely to find their weapon snagged in a web of magical filaments.

-Enemies targeting a model with Annoyance of Nettlings deduct 1 from their rolls to hit in close combat.
+Enemies targeting a model with Annoyance of Nettlings are at -1 to hit.

 An Aura of Flashes 25pts